Replication Issues

 Contact NetSuite Customer Support.

-If new or changed items are missing from all registers, it may mean that issues are occurring on the POS server.
+If new or changed items are missing from all registers, it could mean that there's an issue on the POS server.

 If New or Updated Tax settings do not appear on a Register